kiewic/Projects/README.md

 1. Run any  version of UDP receive socket.
-2. Run any version of UDP send socket (remember to change localhost, 127.0.0.1 or ::1 if you are running receive socket and send socket in different machines).
+2. Run any version of UDP send socket (remember to change localhost, 127.0.0.1 or ::1 if you are running receive socket and send socket on different machines).
 3. See results.
   * UDP send socket sends a message (this message doesn't end with \r\n beacuse datagrams size is limited to ~1050 bytes, then, we  can read all data in just one call).